life00/advent-of-code.go/2023/day2/readme.md

   - calculate the product of maximum color values
   - return the result
 - sum the results of powers from all the games

+## Refactor

+In order to make both parts work I have refactored the code to do the following:

+- read the input
+- split the input into individual gamest (and loop through everything afterwards)
+- get ID for logging
+- get max cube number for each color in a game
+- check if the game is possible
+- calculate the power of the game
+- print out the results